mpapila/Project-Members-Only/README.md

 - Username: `admin`
 - Password: `adminadmin`

-You can also try using the `admin` account
+You can also try using the `admin` account to access the admin dashboard.

 ## Features
 - User registration and authentication.